Vitamin C really can make your skin look younger and brighter.

 Ok, now keep reading because this next bit is the most important part.

 It is important to note that vitamin C is an unstable compound, and not all formulations are created equal.

 A correctly formulated topical vitamin C preparation is a difficult and costly process.
 Many formulations on the market, or made at home, are manufactured cheaply and are basically ineffective.
-The problems lies in the fact that vitamin C is most commonly found in the form L-ascorbic acid.
+The problem lies in the fact that vitamin C is most commonly found in the form of L-ascorbic acid.
 This is highly unstable when exposed to oxygen, which renders the vitamin essentially useless topically.
 In addition, many of the currently available topical vitamin C preparations do not penetrate the skin sufficiently to make any difference.
 Research is continually underway to optimize stable and effective topical vitamin C formulations.

-If you are considering using topical vitamin C you should consult your pharmacist, doctor or dermatologist before starting.
+If you are considering using topical vitamin C you should consult your pharmacist, doctor, or dermatologist before starting.